mschwerhoff/pp20-terminology/terminology.md

 liveness property
 :   Property of a system: "something good eventually happens".
 Can only be violated in infinite time.
 Infinite loops and starvation are typical safety properties.
 Will be formally defined in Formal Methods using temporal logic.

+locality
+:   Has several meanings in the context of parallel programming:

+  1. Locally reason about one thread at a time (also known as thread modularity).
+Simplifies correctness arguments.
+  2. Data locality: related memory locations are accessed shortly after each other.
+Improves performance by optimal cache usage.
+  3. Code locality: straight-line code increases opportunities for instruction level parallelism

 lock
 :   In general, a token/resource that can be acquired by at most one thread at a time.
 Locks are typically provided by a programming language to enforce mutual exclusion, by guarding/protecting a critical section.
 A lock can be acquired/locked by a thread, and is then held until it is released/unlocked.
 In Java, each object can be used as a lock (intrinsic/monitor lock), but the JDK also provides more complex locks.